Theverat/NormalmapGenerator/README.md

 ## Planned Features

-- Better blurring algorithm for displacementmaps
 - Ambient occlusion maps
+- And the issues marked as [enhancement](https://github.com/Theverat/NormalmapGenerator/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement)